nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 - Nothing => END
 ```

-If using a condition and a goto on a response line then make sure the goto is provided last.
+If using a condition and a goto on a response line, make sure the goto is provided last.

 Conditions can also be used inline in a dialogue line when wrapped with "[if predicate]" and "[/if]".